idkpopup/website-frontend/README.md

 <br><br>
 ># DevOps
 ![](README-images/devops.png)
+># CICD
+Here we use ```AWS CodePipeline``` to To build, test and deploy code through various stages.
+Our pipeline has 4 stages.

 <br><br>
 ># Backend
 When receiving a contact on the polarcloud.com landing page, the site adds the contact to a database (S3), to a marketing and analytics platform (Amazon Pinpoint) and notifies polarCloud Consulting's via email and SMS.

-To deploy the backend, please refer to the READ.ME in the backend repository
+To deploy the backend, please refer to the ```READ.md``` in the backend repository https://github.com/polar-cloud/polarcloud-backend